One of my children recently pointed out to me that there must be something wrong with me because more than one of my family members dislikes me.

 Each of those scriptures is teaching us that we, as imperfect beings, have no right to find faults in others.
 Yes, there are times when we’re justified in finding fault, but even then, we risk condemning ourselves if we ignore our own faults.

 I don’t like to have enemies.
 In fact I will make great effort to mend and maintain relationships.
 Nevertheless, those efforts will sometimes get no results or even backfire.
 Having enemies seems to be something I have to accept.
-What I should never accept is my own bad behavior.
+What I should never accept, however, is my own bad behavior.
 I refuse to hate others.
 I will not hold long-term grudges.
 I will always be willing to cast anger aside and to forgive and forget.

 I wish I had been quick enough to express these thoughts to my child when we were having our discussion, but I write them here in hopes they might still do some good.